JiaoyanHuang/NCDAQ-related-projects/CMAQ(v5.3) system installation NCDAQ.md

 ```
 ./configure --prefix=$NCDIR --disable-netcdf-4 --disable-dap
 ```
-11. Check that the configure command worked correctly, you can also do make check and make install separately
+11. Check the configure command work correctly, you can also do make check and make install separately
 ```
 make check install |& tee make.install.log.txt
 ```